jungky10/AURA-SNU/README.md

 ## usage
 1. Run the application:
-2. Use the "Select Data File" button to load a `.edf` file.
+2. Use the "Select Data File" button to load an `.edf` file.
-3. Use the "Select Event File" button to load a `.xlsx` event file from RemLogic.
-Before selecting, please note that the event file extracted by REMLogic is in .txt format, so please change it to .xlsx.
+3. Use the "Select Event File" button to load an `.xlsx` event file from RemLogic.
 4. Use the "Select Result Folder" button to choose where to save the results.
 5. Click "Start Analysis" to begin the process.